Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In my opinion, being able to check the leaderboard after your sessions and see your progress can help keep you motivated and energized.

 There’s also an entire statistics section, where you can dig in to your streaks, which days you’re learning the most, and even which times of day you focus best.
-It’s a pretty cool data set, and Memrise gives you a ton of detail and insight.
+It’s a cool data set, and Memrise gives you a ton of detail and insight.

 What We Don’t Like About Memrise